-- 1. Parental leave benefits are available to biological and adoptive parents while caring for a newborn or newly adopted child.
-Parental leave benefits for biological parents are payable from the date of the child's birth and for adoptive parents from the date of the child's placement in the home. - 2.
+- 1. Parental leave benefits are available to parents while caring for a newborn or newly adopted child.
+Parental leave benefits are payable either from the date of the child's birth or from the date of the child's placement in the home. - 2.
 The ministry personnel shall inform the community of faith in writing of their request for parental leave at least four weeks in advance of the date of the commencement of the leave, unless there is a valid reason why such notice cannot be given. - 3.
 The ministry personnel will be granted parental leave without pay for a single period according to the applicable government insurance plan limits.
-The period of parental leave is to be taken within the 52-week period beginning on the date the child is born or on the date the child comes into the care of the ministry personnel. - 4.
+The period of parental leave will be subject to the maximums set out by the applicable government insurance plans (i.e., Canadian Employment Insurance Plan, Quebec Parental Insurance Plan). - 4.
 At the request of the ministry personnel, parental leave can be taken in two periods of consecutive weeks.
 Also, at the request of the ministry personnel, the commencement of parental leave may be deferred from the originally scheduled commencement date. - 5.
-The ministry personnel may be required to submit to the community of faith a certificate of the birth of the newborn child or proof of receiving custody of the adoptive child prior to the commencement of parental leave. - 6.
+The community of faith may require the ministry personnel to provide evidence of the minister personnel's entitlement to leave. - 6.
 If the child of the ministry personnel is hospitalized within the period of parental leave defined above and the ministry personnel have either not yet proceeded on parental leave or have begun parental leave and then have returned to work, the period of parental leave specified in the original leave request may be extended.
 This extension will be equal to that portion of the period of the child's hospitalization during which the ministry personnel were not on parental leave and will end not later than 104 weeks after the day on which the infant child was born or on which the child came into the ministry personnel's care. - 7.
 Parental leave granted under this policy is counted as "service" for purposes of salary and benefits calculations. - 8.
-The ministry personnel may elect to continue pension contributions and group insurance plans during the period of the parental leave.
+The ministry personnel may elect to continue pension contributions and group insurance plan membership during the period of the parental leave.
 If the ministry personnel elect to continue, the ministry personnel and the community of faith will each pay their shares of the benefits contributions during the period of the parental leave.
-If the ministry personnel choose to suspend making these contributions, coverage will be suspended until the ministry personnel return to work.
+If the ministry personnel choose to suspend making these contributions, coverage will be suspended until the ministry personnel return to work. - 9.
+For ministry personnel whose appointment has a fixed end date, the parental leave will end on the date the ministry personnel's appointment is completed, if the end date is prior to the conclusion of the period set out by the applicable government insurance plan.

-- 9. For ministry personnel whose appointment has a fixed end date, the parental leave will end on the date the ministry personnel's appointment is completed, if the end date is prior to the conclusion of the period set out by the applicable government insurance plan. - 10.
-If both parents are ministry personnel within The United Church of Canada, both parents may take a period of parental leave provided that the total period of the leave taken by both parents does not exceed the maximum leave period provided under the applicable government insurance plan. - 11.
+- 10. If both parents are ministry personnel within The United Church of Canada, both parents may take a period of parental leave provided that the total period of the leave taken by both parents does not exceed the maximum leave period provided under the applicable government insurance plan. - 11.
 The ministry personnel shall provide a minimum of four weeks' notice in writing to the community of faith before their return to work. - 12.
-This policy does not apply to newly blended families where the child is the biological or adoptive child of one of the partners of the new union.
+This policy does not apply to newly blended families, where the child is the biological or adoptive child of one of the partners of the new union.